emehrkay/gizmo/README.md

 **Field Types**

 Gizmo ships with a few self-explanatory types for fields.
-The field object main job is to convert the data from a Python type to a Groovy type (if necessary).
+The field object's main job is to convert the data from a Python type to a Groovy type (if necessary).

 > You can always add more by extending `field.Field` and defining `to_python` and `to_graph` methods.